Tuesday, 31 October 2017

 I see now how unslimming this jumper is but I love how comfortable it is.
 And comfort more or less reigns these days.

 See that little table in the background...
-I like it and it is antique, just barely though being Regency and is interesting.
+I like it and it is antique, just barely though being Regency but is interesting.
 It has faux drawers and also one secret real drawer.
 There is a story in Hubby's family about a good ring being lost for many months before someone remembered the drawer and sure enough, there it was.

 This was taken when layers were needed just before the odd September heat wave hit.